You can dowload a PDF version of the programme here.

 Closing session

-Afternoon session only for WG Employment members
+Afternoon session only for the members of the WGs mentioned below

 7 May 2026 at 12:30 — 7 May 2026 at 14:00